HadesArchitect/GrafanaCassandraDatasource/README.md

 <img src="https://user-images.githubusercontent.com/1742301/103153577-d12ab880-4791-11eb-9a6b-50c86423134d.png" width="500">

 Query Configurator is the easiest way to query data.
 At first, enter the keyspace and table name, then pick proper columns.
-If keyspace and table name sre given correctly, thge datasource will suggest you the column names automatically.
+If keyspace and table name are given correctly, the datasource will suggest you the column names automatically.

 * **Time Column** - the column storing the timestamp value, it's used to answer "when" question.
 * **Value Column** - the column storing the value you'd like to show.
 It can be the `value`, `temperature` or whatever property you need.